Visualization for Social Data Science

 Acknowledgments

 You will notice that the book is written in the first person, but with “we/our” rather than the singular pronoun “I/my”.
 The reasons for this are partly stylistic.
-They also, hopefully, betray that the ideas presented in the book are not entirely “my own”.
-In particular I would like to thank Jo Wood and Jason Dykes, whose thinking on visualization design and practice runs throughout the book; and Robin Lovelace, who helped get things kick-started, whose technical knowledge is legion and whose critique and encouragement is always welcome.
+They also, hopefully, betray that the ideas presented in the book are not entirely my own.
+In particular “I” would like to thank Jo Wood and Jason Dykes, whose thinking on visualization design and practice runs throughout the book; and Robin Lovelace, who helped get things kick-started, whose technical knowledge is legion and whose critique and unrelenting encouragement is always welcome.
 Thanks also to …

 License